-The mast is Australia’s tallest man made structure (Wikipedia) and stands at 1,400 feet (427 metres) and was part of the now redundant OMEGA real time global navigation system which was switched off worldwide at exactly 0300 Zulu on 30 September 1997.
+The mast is Australia’s tallest man-made structure (Wikipedia) and stands at 1,400 feet (427 metres) and was part of the now redundant OMEGA real-time global navigation system which was switched off worldwide at exactly 0300 Zulu on 30 September 1997.

-Very Low Frequency (VLF) was chosen for the navigation system as low frequency (long wave length) signals can propagate over very long distances following the curvature of the earth.
+Very Low Frequency (VLF) was chosen for the navigation system as low frequency (long wavelength) signals can propagate over very long distances following the curvature of the earth.

-Although there existed other more accurate navigation systems (including the US TRANSIT satellite navigation system), until GPS was introduced OMEGA was the only real time system with global coverage.
+Although there existed other more accurate navigation systems (including the US TRANSIT satellite navigation system) until GPS was introduced OMEGA was the only real-time system with global coverage.

-Why is it being demolished?
+Why is the Australian OMEGA Tower being demolished?

 The decision to demolish the tower was instigated by the (then) Federal Member for Gippsland Daren Chester.
 Following the tragic death of a BASE jumper at the site 12 months ago.
 Mr Chester sought advice from the Department of Defence on the future use of the tower.

 Tenders are being called for the demolition of the tower and the rehabilitation of the site.
-Interest will be high in the extensive grid of copper wire buried beneath the tower to create an equipotential ground (“earth”) base for the transmission antenna.
+Interest will be high in the extensive grid of copper rods buried beneath the tower to create an equipotential ground (“earth”) base for the transmission antenna.

 The final decision to demolish is subject to reviewing the tower’s heritage significance.